JeffCohen/ez/README.md

   book_count: integer default 0
 ```

-And for the extra lazy like me, you can use parentheses:
+And for the extra lazy, like me, you can just use parentheses:

 ```
 Book